ElSuicio/Diffuse-Fujii-Oren-Nayar-Godot/README.md

 - [itch.io](https://interdreamsoft.itch.io/)
 - [x.com](https://x.com/ElSuicio)

-If you liked it and want to support it, you can donate via [PayPal](https://www.paypal.com/donate/?hosted_button_id=NRD94T2N7XZ6J) or [ItchIo](https://interdreamsoft.itch.io/fujii-oren-nayar-approximation-light-model) .
+If you liked it and want to support it, you can donate via [PayPal](https://www.paypal.com/donate/?hosted_button_id=NRD94T2N7XZ6J) or on the following ItchIo pages: [Fujii-Oren-Nayar-Approximation](https://interdreamsoft.itch.io/fujii-oren-nayar-approximation-light-model) or [Fujii-Oren-Nayar-Energy-Conservation](https://interdreamsoft.itch.io/fujii-oren-nayar-energy-conservation-light-model) .
 Your support is very much appreciated and helps me keep going!

 [ Contact Email: interdreamsoft@gmail.com ]